WeCanCodeIT/columbus-2018-summer/README.md

 # Columbus 2018 Summer Cohort

-Welcome to this Full Time Java Full Stack Coding Bootcamp running from Jan 16 - April 20.
+Welcome to this Full Time Java Full Stack Coding Bootcamp running from May 14 - August 24.

 # Curriculum Overview